-- Door Lock The main door can be locked or unlocked from the drivers seat.
-Remember to hide an extra door key on the exterior in case of unexpected battery failure, - Auxiliary Start The auxiliary start switch is intended to be used if the engine battery becomes too discharged to turn the engine over.
+• Door Lock - The main door can be locked or unlocked from the drivers seat.
+Remember to hide an extra door key on the exterior in case of unexpected battery failure.

+• Auxiliary Start - The auxiliary start switch is intended to be used if the engine battery becomes too discharged to turn the engine over.
 To operate, hold the switch in the start position, and then use the ignition switch in a normal fashion.
-Operating the auxiliary start switch closes the points on a large solenoid, tying all three-vehicle batteries together for increased starting power. - Generator Switch The remote generator switch on the dash allows the driver to start or stop the generator without leaving the driver's seat.
-It should be noted a built-in time delay allows the generator to reach full operating speed before 120 volt current is provided to the coach. - Rear Heat This switch is two speed and controls the fan on the rear engine heater by the door.
-The heat source is from the radiator so heat will only be available when driving. - Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night. - Inverter (optional) This switch controls a relatively small inverter wired into the televisions and videocassette recorder.
-Turn this switch on when you want to use the televisions and you're not plugged into a II 0 volt power source, - Docking Lights RS The docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night. - Driving Lights To operate the driving lights the regular head lights must be turned on first. - Defrost Fans In cool, damp weather these fans really help to clear the large windshields.
-This switch turns them on and off and each fan has its own switch to operate the oscillating feature. - ICC Blink With this switch it is possible to blink the clearance lights on the motorhome.
-It's most commonly used as a -way of indicating your thanks for a courtesy shown to you by another driver. - TV Speaker This switches the audio output of the television to the front four speakers of the radio system. - Mirror Move center switch to R or L. The four perimeter switches will then move the right or left mirror in the direction indicated.
-The paddle type switch marked heat is for, defrosting the mirrors.
+Operating the auxiliary start switch closes the points on a large solenoid, tying all three-vehicle batteries together for increased starting power.

+• Generator Switch - The remote generator switch on the dash allows the driver to start or stop the generator without leaving the driver's seat.
+It should be noted a built-in time delay allows the generator to reach full operating speed before 120 volt current is provided to the coach.

+• ICC Blink - With this switch it is possible to blink the clearance lights on the motorhome.
+It's most commonly used as a way of indicating your thanks for a courtesy shown to you by another driver.

+• Rear Camera - The rear view-monitoring camera has two positions.
+One will show the rear bumper and operating the switch tilts the camera to view further back.

+• Driving Lights - To operate the driving lights the regular headlights must be turned on first.

+• Defrost Fans - In cool, damp weather these fans really help to clear the large windshields.
+This switch turns them on and off and each fan has it's own switch to operate the oscillating feature.

+• Map Light - If you leave the switch at the overhead map light in the on position the light can then be controlled by this armrest switch.

+• Mirror - Move center switch to R or L. The four perimeter switches will then move the right or left mirror in the direction indicated.
+The paddle type switch marked heat is for defrosting the mirrors.
 (Hopefully you won't need this unless you're a skier).

+DASH SWITCHES:

+- Aisle Lights: Operates aisle light in motor home. - Docking lights: Used for exterior lights when parking motor home.